 - A team of professionals

-- The staff and equipment needed to welcome and register participants as well as to take care of the conference rooms
+- The staff and equipment needed to welcome and register participants, as well as to take care of the conference rooms

-A team of six people is required (at least two of these must be bilingual English-Spanish) for the following tasks: preparing the materials to be handed out to participants prior to the start of the event, registering participants and handing out registration materials from Sunday to Friday, meeting room support tasks (changing speaker name displays, delivering gifts, counting the people in the room, etc.).
-Prior to the start of the event, this team will be provided training on how to use the registration system.
+A team of six people is required (at least two of these must be bilingual English-Spanish speakers) for the following tasks: preparing the materials to be handed out to participants prior to the start of the event, registering participants and handing out registration materials from Sunday to Friday, meeting room support tasks (changing speaker name displays, delivering gifts, counting the people in the room, etc.).
+Prior to the start of the event, this team will be provided with training on how to use the registration system.

 - Agreement with a connectivity provider that will provide the Internet link for the event free of charge

-This agreement will be signed between the local organizer and the Internet service provider, and will be considered a sponsorship.
+This agreement will be signed between the local organizer and the Internet service provider and will be considered a sponsorship.
 The provider will receive all the benefits of a sponsor of the corresponding category.
 (See sponsorship document)

 - Organization and funding of the Welcome Cocktail